Ohene Djan: Early and ministerial career

-Djan's journey to the helm of sports affairs in Ghana begun in September 1957, when he was elected General Secretary of the Football Association by the clubs and the Ghana Amateur Football Association (GAFA).
+Sports

-He had led a revolution that had toppled the administration of Richard Akwei, a respected councillor of Accra, who had ruled football in Ghana - then known as Gold Coast officially since 1952 and unofficially for some years before then.
+In September 1957, Djan was elected General Secretary of a new Ghana Amateur Football Association (GAFA).
+He had led a revolution that had toppled the administration of Richard Akwei, a respected councillor of Accra, who had ruled football in Ghana, then known as Gold Coast officially since 1952 and unofficially for some years before then.

-He founded the Black Stars, Ghana's famous national team, and he strategically affiliated the Association with FIFA in 1958 and the CAF in 1960.
+Djan founded the Black Stars, Ghana's famous national team, and he strategically affiliated the Association with FIFA in 1958 and the CAF in 1960.

 He was instrumental in securing sponsorship for the first Ghanaian FA Cup competition from a pharmaceutical firm, Merrs R.R.
 Harding and Company.

 He succeeded in securing the services of an expatriate Coach, George Ainsley, for the National Team in that same year.

 In 1958, he succeeded again in organizing the first national league, before Ghana became a republic on 1 July 1960.